scottohara/tvmanager/README.md

 (Assumes you have setup two Heroku remotes, one for staging and one for production)

 After creating an empty CouchDB database, you need to load the design documents from /db/design/*.json.
 You can load these manually using Futon or via a cURL script if you like, or there is rake task (`db:migrate`) that does this for you.
-You should run this rake task after each deployment, to ensure the latest design documents are being used.
+This tasks automatically runs on each deployment, to ensure the latest design documents are being used.

 To remind users to backup regularly, a warning prompt appears at startup if the last backup was more than 7 days ago.
 You can override the number of days that this warning appears using the following environment variable: